-- Understand political science terminology and explanations. - Understand a variety of approaches to the study and practice of politics. - Understand the scope of political science, government, political process, law, and international politics. - Articulate informed judgments about political issues and events. - Analyze social and political problems.
+- Explain political science terminology and explanations. - Explain a variety of approaches to the study and practice of politics. - Explain the scope of political science, government, political process, law, and international politics. - Articulate informed judgments about political issues and events. - Analyze social and political problems.

-A minor in government and politics requires the completion of 15 semester hours of coursework in government and politics; at least 9 semester hours must be earned in courses numbered 300 or above.
+A minor in government and politics requires the completion of 15 semester hours of coursework in government and politics, at least 9 of which must be earned in courses numbered 300 or above.
 Specific course requirements are listed below.
 If a specific course required for the minor is taken instead to satisfy the requirements for the major, another course in the same discipline should be substituted to fulfill the required minimum number of semester hours for the minor.
-Any course used to replace an upper-level course should also be upper level.
-At least half of the credit for the minor must be taken with UMUC.
+Any course used to replace an upper-level course should also be classified as upper level.